 An immediate junction at the bottom of Mount Lee Drive presents a paved spur to the left that goes 200 yards up to Tyrolian Tank.
 Unless you’re a big fan of holding tanks, you’ll probably only want to walk 100 yards up this spur to Hollywood Sign View.

 Venture up the side trail to a dirt landing with a broad, if slightly indirect, view of the sign.
-If you haven’t take that totally original photo where you appear to be holding up the sign in your hand thanks to the magic of forced perspective, take that picture here, post it, and start racking up likes as you continue up the mountain.
+Have you not already taken a photo where you appear to be holding up the sign in your hand thanks to the magic of forced perspective?
+Take that picture here if you haven’t, post it, and start racking up likes as you continue up the mountain.

 Return to the junction and turn left to hike all the way up to the Hollywood Sign on Mount Lee Drive.
 What remains is a paved 1.35-mile ascent to the top of Mount Lee, gaining just over 500 feet.
 The sign-facing views basically end here, so if you’ve got all the photos you need, you could hike back down for a 1.9-mile round trip outing with 265 feet of elevation change.

 As you hike up Mount Lee Drive, look east into Griffith Park where Mount Hollywood rises above Griffith Observatory.
 Curve around a couple ridges for an interesting perspective south over the quarried area by Bronson Cave (aka the Batcave).
 The skyline of downtown Los Angeles rises to the southeast.

 Come to a junction with unpaved Mulholland Fire Road, which goes east and connects to Hollyridge Trail and Brush Canyon Trail to facilitate other hikes to the Hollywood Sign.
 Stay to the left to proceed up Mount Lee Drive for another 0.95 mile.

 Next, Mount Lee Drive makes a sweeping bend to the right and rises to views back across the junction and out over Los Angeles.